 To start with, I purchased an upper oil pan from an oil cooler equipped motor off of eBay.
 There may be other ways, but in my opinion this is by far the best way to get oil cooler ports on the 2GR motor.
 To the upper pan, I welded two -10AN fittings to adapt to my oil cooler lines.
 I now sell a bolt on adapter to add these 10AN ports to the factory pan.
 I also added a -6AN port, in case I wanted to add a catch can with a drain line in the future.
 My lower oil pan was a little beat up from the junk yard, so I purchased a replacement on eBay.
 To it I added a 1/8NPT port for an oil temperature sensor.

 While I had the oil pans off, I took the opportunity to install a crank scraper from crank-scrapers.com.
 The fit on this part was fair at best.
 It took quite a bit of adjustment and test fitting to make it work, but in the end it did.
 I sent them an updated pattern based on my final shape, so hopefully if anyone purchases it in the future it fits a little better out of the box.
-Hard to say how much effect it really has, but maybe it's the reason my motor doesn't burn any oil, even on the track, and doesn't seem to require a catch can?
+Hard to say how much effect it really has, but maybe it's the reason my motor doesn't burn much oil on the track, even without a catch can.
 Just a theory.